A model for framed configuration spaces of points: Background and recollections

 \subsection{Homotopy (co)operads and (co)modules, rational homotopy theory of operads}

 A basic technical problem in the rational (or real) homotopy theory of operads is that for a topological operad $\op T$ the (PL or smooth, if defined) differential forms $\Omega(\op T)$ do not form a cooperad.

-This is due to the functor $\Omega$ being lax monoidal, but not oplax monoidal, so that the cocomposition maps are encoded by a zigzag
+This is due to the functor $\Omega : \Top \to \dgca^{\mathrm{op}}$ being oplax monoidal, but not lax monoidal, so that the cocomposition maps are encoded by a zigzag

 However, there is no natural direct map from the left to the right as would be required for a cooperad.
 One can use one of three workarounds for this problem: (i) use homotopy operads as in \cite{LambrechtsVolic2014,KhoroshkinWillwacher2017}; (ii) alter the functor $\Omega$ as in \cite{Fresse2017a,Fresse2017b}; or (iii) work with topological vector spaces and the projectively completed tensor product so that the right-hand arrow above becomes an isomorphism.
 We will follow here the first approach, using an ``ad hoc'' notion of homotopy operad proposed in \cite{LambrechtsVolic2014}, see \cite{KhoroshkinWillwacher2017} for more details.